zarr-developers/tutorials/README.md

 This will be a live-coding tutorial.
 You will get the most out of the tutorial if you follow along in a blank notebook and type the code in yourself.

-**Learing Goals**
+**Learning Goals**

-By the end of this tutorial, you should be able to
+By the end of this tutorial, you should be able to:

 - Identify the fundamental data structures in Zarr (Groups and Arrays) and the key properties of Arrays (shape, dtype, chunks, attributes)
 - Create Arrays and Groups in local files or in S3